 Our students continue to excel.
 Most recently, three students from the College, all studying chemical engineering, were named Barry Goldwater Scholars for the 2016-2017 academic year.
 This highly competitive and prestigious scholarship aims to help the U.S. produce highly qualified professionals in science, math, and engineering.
 The three recipients completed research in various labs on campus and with external collaborators.

 With all of the exciting work happening in the College, we hope you will check back regularly to learn about projects and partnerships that are on the horizon.
-I invite you to join us during our 50th anniversary celebrations in September and throughout the year.
-We look forward to highlighting five decades of excellence at UMBC!
+Welcome to UMBC!

 Dean of the College of Engineering and Information Technology